 3. Convey your story in a way that will resonate with your audience.

-Finally, while understanding what success looks like and tracking your performance is critical, communicating and packaging your story in a way that is validating and motivating to your key audiences is crucial.
+Finally, while understanding what success looks like and tracking your performance is critical, communicating and packaging your story to validate and motivate your key audiences is crucial.
 It’s not enough to list long paragraphs about how great your organization is and all you’re doing.
 Nonprofits must think about impact in terms of what it means to their target audiences, how it is of value to them and why they should care.
 As you craft your impact report and determine how to best package it, here are a few considerations:

 - When it comes to messaging and content, be sure to position your impact in terms of your audience, making it more about them and less about your organization.